Duchy of Courland and Semigallia: 18th century

 As the result Maurice de Saxe had to leave Courland, and Russia increased its influence.
 This was achieved in good measure due to service of Peter Lacy who was governor of Livonia from 1727 until his death in 1751.
 Russian influence increased further when Frederick August III, the Elector of Saxony, in his successful bid to succeed his father on the Polish throne in the 1730s, agreed to grant Anna of Russia her choice of successor to the Courish duchy in exchange for Russian support in the War of the Polish Succession.
 (Because of the duchy's position as a vassal of the Commonwealth and Ferdinand Kettler's lack of issue, the duchy would otherwise formally have devolved onto the Polish throne.)
 Anna appointed Ernst Johann von Biron duke of Courland in 1737.

-Von Biron received remarkable financial support from Russia and invested it in construction – for example, the castle of Schloss Ruhenthal projected by the distinguished Italian architect Bartolomeo Rastrelli.
+Von Biron received remarkable financial support from Russia and invested it in construction – for example, the Castle of Ruhenthal projected by the distinguished Italian architect Bartolomeo Rastrelli.
 Anna Ivanovna died in 1740, resulting in von Biron's exile to Siberia the following year.
 From there, through the Council of the Duke, he continued to control the Duchy, with the agreement of the king of Poland.
 However, the landowners of Courland disliked the agreement and even refused to follow the regulations of the Council of the Duke.

 Duke Louis Ernest of Brunswick-Lüneburg was selected as Biron's successor on June 27, 1741, with the support of his cousin Maria Theresa of Austria, but while he was in St Petersburg to get this title ratified, Elizabeth of Russia carried out a coup on December 6, 1741, and he lost the title.

 King Augustus III of Poland proclaimed his son, Carl Christian Joseph of Saxony, the next duke.
 Thus, the Duchy of Courland had two dukes simultaneously thereafter.
-The situation became extremely tense – one part of the landowners accepted von Biron, the other, Carl of Saxony.
+The situation became extremely tense – one part of the Landtag of Courland accepted von Biron, the other, Carl of Saxony.
 The Empress Catherine II of Russia (reigned 1762–1796) solved this situation by recalling Ernst von Biron from exile in 1763.
 By doing this, she avoided the possible increase of influence of the Commonwealth in Courland.
 However, political fighting had exhausted Ernst Biron, and he turned the seat of duke over to his son, Peter von Biron, in 1769.
 But political tumult continued in Courland.
 Some landowners supported the Commonwealth, some Russia.
 Ultimately, Russia determined the further fate of Courland when with its allies it began the third division of Poland (1795).
 Given a "nice recommendation" by Russia, Duke Peter von Biron gave up his rights to Russia in 1795.
-With the signing of the final document on March 28, 1795, the Duchy of Courland was incorporated into the Russian state and title of Duke of Courland was added to the title of Russian emperors.
+With the signing of the final document on October 24, 1795, the Duchy of Courland was incorporated into the Russian Empire and title of Duke of Courland was added to the title of Russian emperors.